 Statement of the Problem

 This study aims to investigate the effectiveness of different taxonomic groups (sponges, corals, and reef fishes) as proxies for overall biodiversity in a tropical coral reef system.
+In addition to testing whether proxies are comparable among sites, I will test if and why they change similarly over time in response to natural and anthropogenic forces.
 I will compare the effectiveness of surrogates that can be surveyed in the field: recognizable taxonomic units (RTU’s) and functional groups.
-I will use data collected from reef monitoring in the British Virgin Islands.
+I will use data collected from reef monitoring in the British Virgin Islands from 1992 to 2017

 Justification for and Significance of the Study